matthewbeta/matthew-jackson.com/_posts/2013-04-03-i-eat-ux-for-breakfast.markdown

 snippet: Matt realises that perfection is an impossibility and learns to ship the damn thing
 ---

-<p class="drop-cap">You know what really winds me up?
+<p class="lede">You know what really winds me up?
 Everything.
 I regularly veer from rage, rants and righteous indignation to abjectness, gloom and melancholia. </p>

-Sometimes over important things (government omnishambles, the forthcoming apocalypse, the royal family[^1]) Sometimes over fucking ridiculous things like my toaster (either cook the bread or don't, you bastard!), vapid link-bate on Facebook (Can you name a [insert noun] without a [insert letter] in it?), something called a "One Direction" and most recently an advert trying to spark a debate on how the nation wipes its arse:</p>
+Sometimes over important things (government omnishambles, the forthcoming apocalypse, the royal family[^1]) Sometimes over fucking ridiculous things like my toaster (either cook the bread or don't, you bastard!), vapid link-bate on Facebook (Can you name a [insert noun] without a [insert letter] in it?), something called a "One Direction" and most recently an advert trying to spark a debate on how the nation wipes its arse:

 <figure>
 	<div class="video aspect aspect--16-9">